IlyaPapou/ventoJS/README.md

 **Before starting:**

-All accuracies of key-value - {exe: 'phantomjs'} in node_modules should be changed to {exe: 'phantomjs.cmd'}
+Google Chrome should be installed on PC for running tests.